LewisResearchGroup/ProteomicsQC/docs/datalake.md

 ...
 ```

-Then certain fractions of the data are cleaned and stored in a columnar data format (`parquet`)
+Certain fractions of the data are cleaned and stored in a columnar data format (`parquet`)
 to enable fast reads.
 This data is a simplified and standardized version of the data in the `output` folder
 and is organized by data type rather than by input file, in contrast to the `output` directory.